LeefCoin/Explorer/README.md

 * Type the following command to install LeefCoin Explorer:

       cd explorer && npm install --production

+# Modify the following values in file settings.json

+* Network

+      Change the value “127.0.0.1” to the IPv4 address of your server.

+* Database

+      “password” -> “your database password”.

+* Wallet daemon

+      “user” -> “Your node JSON-RPC user”.

+      "password” -> “Your node JSON-RPC password”.

+# Run LeefCoin Explorer

 * Type the following command to start a screen session: